2015 Frederic Ives Medal / Jarus Quinn Prize Recipient - James G. Fujimoto

 In 2007, he moved to the University of Sydney to take up an Australian Federation Fellowship.
 In 2014, he was awarded an Australian Laureate Fellowship to continue his work in astrophysics and astrophotonics.
 Today he is the Director of the Sydney Institute of Astronomy and Principal Investigator for the Sydney Astrophotonic Instrumentation Labs.

 He has been the recipient of many prizes including the Muhlmann Prize in 2009 (USA) and the Jackson-Gwilt Medal in 2012 (UK).
 In 2010, Joss was the Merton College Fellow and the Leverhulme Professor at Oxford.
-In 2012, Joss was elected to the Australian Academy of Science, an august body of Australia's 400 leading scientists, and the Optical Society of America.
+In 2012, Joss was elected to the Australian Academy of Science, an august body of Australia's 400 leading scientists, and The Optical Society.
 He has published 400 refereed papers with 30,000 citations and an h-index of 80.

 OSA and APS will present awards and honors during the Plenary Session.